wthomson/FitHome-docs/Posts/ExploringEnergyDisaggregation/4-GettingPlugReadings.md

 # Getting Plug Readings
 Our ultimate goal is to detect when the device being monitored by a smart plug is on in the aggregated data.
 Let's say I'm using the microwave to heat something up for 2 minutes.
-Our approach to data analysis will use data that has a column within the aggregated readings with a 1 in the entry when the monitor is on during the 2 minutes, and a 0 when the monitor is off.
+While we collect aggregated Pr, Pa, I aggregated data, we'll also collect,

 Additionally, as we collect different types of devices, we can start simulating aggregated data by combining multiple device readings so that we'll have more training data.
 ## Our Requirements